 - Token Romance: With Megan & Heidi, though it only lasted two legs.

 - Who Is This Guy Again?: They're not twins, but they're still one of the hardest teams ever to tell apart.

 Ray Hosteau & Deana Shane

-Dating couple.
-They came in with high expectations for themselves, but spent most their time in the back of the pack.
-They would finally jump to first place when they won the Fast Forward in South Africa, but would ultimately come in 7th on the following leg when they fell apart at the corn pounding Detour (mostly because they couldn't get into a good rhythm), putting them into a position to lose a footrace to the long trailing Brian & Greg.
+Dating couple, they came in with high expectations for themselves, but spent most their time in the back of the pack.
+They would finally jump to 1st place when they won the Fast Forward in leg 5, but would ultimately get eliminated on the following leg when they fell apart at the corn pounding Detour (mostly because they couldn't get into a good rhythm), putting them into a position to lose a footrace to the long trailing Brian & Greg, finishing in 7th place.

 - Call Back: Ray references Colin's famous line (in response to his inability to control an ox in Season 5) by telling Deana that the horse she is struggling on is not broken.

 - Competition Freak: Ray came in expecting to win every single leg.
 Deana called him such in their introduction.

 - Death by Irony: Ray spent a lot of time talking about how Gretchen & Meredith didn't belong on the Race, and how he wanted to "put them out of their misery."
 In their final leg, they would get passed by Gretchen & Meredith on the mostly strength based corn pounding Detour.